CanarysAutomations/autoprovision-github-resources/README.md

 # Autoprovision ⚙ GitHub Resources

-The tool will communicate with the repositories and organizations of GitHub.
-The [exe](https://github.com/CanarysAutomations/autocreate-github-resources/releases) will be available for auto provision of GitHub resources with each release.
+The tool will communicate with the repositories and organization apis of GitHub.
 This tool is intended to restrict manual labour as much as possible.
-The tool with the help of few inputs will
+With the help of few inputs the tool will

 - **Create a repository**- An empty repository will be created